 Description

-MATERIALS: it is constructed of limestone rubble with ashlar quoins and dressings, under a hipped, stone-tiled roof with central louvre.
+This is a dovecote built in the late 17th century or early 18th century.
+It is made of limestone rubble with ashlar quoins and dressings, topped with a hipped, stone-tiled roof that has a central louvre.

-INTERIOR: the four walls are lined with ashlar nesting boxes.
-The roof structure comprises a pair of queen-post trusses and tenoned purlins.
-A later floor has been inserted into the building, 2.4m above ground level.
+Inside, the four walls are lined with ashlar nesting boxes.
+The roof structure consists of a pair of queen-post trusses and tenoned purlins.
+A later floor has been added, positioned 2.4 meters above ground level.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.